krofax/disxt-api-test/README.md

 # Authentication based CRUD API

-This project is a test, it's a crud app, in which admin and users can signup and login, see lists of products, see all products but on an admin has the authorization to create/update and delete product.
+This project is a test, it's a crud app, in which admin and users can signup and login, see lists of products, see all products but only an admin has the authorization to create/update and delete product.

 ## Getting Started